Home Women’s Diet Quinoa Corn Bean Chowder

 Reminiscing on my trip to Peru, I created this wholesome, rustic chowder based on the three plant-powered staples in Peru: quinoa, corn, and beans.
 When you combine these three plants together, you get quite the nutrition wallop of protein, fiber, slow-digesting carbs, minerals, vitamins, and phytochemicals.

 The Incans in this region really knew their stuff, as these foods were essentially the backbone of the indigenous diet.
 If you travel in the Sacred Valley of Peru, you will find these crops growing on small farms, and ladies grilling corn on the streets in small villages.
 So many of our best and most beautiful plant foods come from this bioregion of the world.
-So, though these ingredients may seem humble, they are as proud as they can be.

 Just pair this hearty soup with a green salad and you’re all set!
 This soup is really thick and hearty enough to be the main event of your meal.
 You can make up a pot in 20 minutes with only 10 ingredients, excluding pantry staples.
 It is so simple and delicious—pure plant-based bliss in my book.